jpwesselink/next-auth-hasura-example/README.md

 openssl rsa -in private.pem -pubout -out public.pem
 ```

-- Transform public key to a single line, and copy to clipboard on Macos
+- Transform private key to a single line, and copy to clipboard on Macos

 ```
 awk -v ORS='\\n' '1' private.pem | pbcopy